Dosage Form: tablet

 Carbidopa Tablets Dosage and Administration

 Whether given with carbidopa-levodopa or with levodopa, the optimal daily dose of carbidopa must be determined by careful titration.
 Most patients respond to a 1:10 proportion of carbidopa and levodopa, provided the daily dosage of carbidopa is 70 mg or more a day.
 The maximum daily dosage of carbidopa should not exceed 200 mg, since clinical experience with larger dosages is limited.
 If the patient is taking carbidopa-levodopa, the amount of carbidopa in carbidopa-levodopa should be considered when calculating the total amount of carbidopa to be administered each day.

 Patients Receiving Carbidopa-Levodopa Who Require Additional Carbidopa

 Some patients taking carbidopa-levodopa may not have adequate reduction in nausea and vomiting when the dosage of carbidopa is less than 70 mg a day, and the dosage of levodopa is less than 700 mg a day.
 When these patients are taking carbidopa-levodopa, 25 mg of carbidopa may be given with the first dose of carbidopa-levodopa each day.
 Additional doses of 12.5 mg or 25 mg may be given during the day with each dose of carbidopa-levodopa.
-Carbidopa may be given with any dose of carbidopa-levodopa as required for optimum therapeutic response.
-The maximum daily dosage of carbidopa, given as Carbidopa Tablets and as carbidopa-levodopa, should not exceed 200 mg.
+Carbidopa may be given with any dose carbidopa-levodopa as required for optimum therapeutic response.
+The maximum daily dosage of carbidopa, given as carbidopa and as carbidopa- levodopa), should not exceed 200 mg.

 Patients Requiring Individual Titration of Carbidopa and Levodopa Dosage